What We Do

 Rani Pramesti on why advocacy organisations like Diversity Arts Australia are important.

 DARTS is led by culturally and linguistically diverse (CALD) artists and cultural workers.
 Our work is grounded in the theory and practice of cultural studies that engage critical ideas of representation, cultural rights, integrity and autonomy.
-We work intersectionally with artists, groups, communities and organisations of diverse abilities, sexualities, genders, age, and socioeconomic status, recognising that ethno-cultural diversity cannot be viewed in isolation from other systemic barriers to access and participation.
+We work intersectionally with artists, groups, communities and organisations of diverse abilities, sexualities, genders, ages, languages and socioeconomic status, recognising that ethno-cultural diversity cannot be viewed in isolation from other systemic barriers to access and participation.

 DARTS acknowledges First Nations peoples as the traditional custodians of the land.
 We seek to be guided in all our work by First Peoples’ leadership, recognising the ongoing damaging legacy of colonisation and the immense value that First Nations artists and cultural workers create within the broader arts sector and cultural landscape.